A Friends School Education

 Quakers are sometimes confused with the Amish with whom they share pacifism; they are, in fact, different faiths.

 There is no formal religious instruction in the Lower and Middle Schools; Upper School students take a one-semester Quakerism class to introduce the history, traditions, and principles of Quakerism.
-All students have Meeting for Worship in the Meeting House 1-2 times each week, depending on the division.
+All students have Meeting for Worship 1 to 2 times each week, depending on the division.
 There is no officiant, and there are no sacraments or ceremonies.
-Students and staff sit in quiet reflection and are given general themes to focus their thoughts.
+Students and staff sit in quiet reflection and may be given general themes to focus their thoughts.
 If they are so moved, they stand and share their thoughts.
 It is a peaceful and pressure-free break from the academic week, with an important opportunity to pause and reflect on life and larger things.